 Saved Guardian webpage on Cambridge Analytica in Wayback Machine

 The above steps will only archive the page you submitted (”http://www.yoursite.com/projects”, in this case) not all of the outlinks and the content on that website.
-If you want to archive an entire website using this method, you will need to submit each page separately or to create a free account with the Internet Archive, which will allow you to access more features.
+If you want to archive an entire website using this method, you will need to submit each page separately or to create a free account with the Internet Archive, which will allow you to access more features, such as webpage screenshots and saving webpage outlinks (very useful.)
 A new and improved version of the “Save Page Now” function launched in late 2019 allows users who create a free account to also save the outlinks of a webpage and to receive an emailed report on the status of the archiving request.

 However, these features do not guarantee that regular archives of the page will be captured in the future, so you might want to revisit the Wayback Machine from time to time to request additional snapshots.

 Unfortunately, the Internet Archive does not allow you to search the full text of all the websites in its vast archive.
 While it does offer a search function for the main pages of certain archives, it does not currently index all of its 345 billion pages.
 If you want to search through archived content from a particular domain, however, there is a way to do it.